OpenTermsArchive/docs/content/guidelines/declaring.en.md

 title: "Declaring documents"
 ---

 This document presents practical guidelines, is edited collaboratively and is not normative.
-Normative constraints are exposed in [Contributing Terms]({{< relref "contributing-terms" >}}).
+Normative constraints are exposed in the [Terms reference]({{< relref "terms/reference" >}}).

 # Declaring documents